simp/simp-doc/docs/user_guide/Hiera_Overview.rst

   hierarchy of your backends.
 - ``/etc/puppetlabs/code/environments/simp/hieradata/`` Default location of the yaml files which contain your node data
-- ``/etc/puppetlabs/code/environments/simp/hieradata/simp_classes.yaml`` The list of default classes to include on any SIMP system.
+- ``/etc/puppetlabs/code/environments/simp/hieradata/simp/simp.yaml`` The list of default classes to include on any SIMP system.
-- ``/etc/puppetlabs/code/environments/simp/hieradata/simp_def.yaml`` Contains the variables needed to configure a working SIMP system.
-Modified by simp-config.
+- ``/etc/puppetlabs/code/environments/simp/hieradata/simp/site/*.yaml`` Contains the variables needed to configure a working SIMP system.
+Added by simp-config.
 - ``/etc/puppetlabs/code/environments/simp/hieradata/hosts/`` By populating this directory with some.host.name.yaml file, you can assign parameters to host some.host.name
 - ``/etc/puppetlabs/code/environments/simp/hieradata/domains/`` Same principal as hosts, but domain names.
+- ``/etc/puppetlabs/code/environments/simp/hieradata/hostgroups/`` The hostgroup of a node can be computer in `site.pp`.
+Nodes assigned to hostgroup `$hostgroup` will read hiera from a file named `$hostgroup.yaml` in this directory.
 - ``/etc/puppetlabs/code/environment/simp/manifests/`` Contains site.pp and all other node manifests.
   BE CAREFUL when modifying this directory, site.pp contains your globals.
   This directory can be used to supplement or even REPLACE Hiera, with